 - UK is not an EU or EEA member but is eligible under the Common Travel Area (CTA)

 2. Your country of domicile means the country you permanently reside.

-3. Residency is assessed separately to Nationality, and we need to review based on the applicants age as per September 1st on year of commencement of your programme.
-Residency is defined is defined as living in the EU/EEA/UK/Swiss Confederation for THREE of the last FIVE years “Full time for Tax Purposes”.
+3. Residency is assessed separately to nationality, and we need to review based on the applicants age as per September 1 on year of commencement of your programme.
+Residency is defined is defined as living in the EU/EEA/UK/Swiss Confederation for three of the last five years “Full time for Tax Purposes”.

 - Over 23, we require your documentation from relevant EU/EEA/UK/Swiss Confederation Tax Authorities or Departments of Social Protection for three of the last five years.

 - If applicant is married / civil partnership, then for the purpose of taxation the principal residence of the spouse can be examined.
 (Both applicant and spouse must have been resident as married/civil partnership for the required period – 3 years).

 4. An Irish, UK, EU, EEA or Swiss Confederation student who has spent at least five years in primary school or post-primary school in Ireland, UK, EU, EEA or Swiss Confederation student can avail of EU fee Status.

 |1.
 Country of Nationality||2.
 Country of Domicile||3.
 Resident 3-5 years within the EU/EEA/UK/Swiss Confederation||4.
 Five years Primary/Post-Primary Education in the EU/EEA/UK/Swiss Confederation||Your Fee Category|

 - Supporting documentation to confirm your EU Status will be required prior to registration.

 If you do not meet the ordinary resident criteria, you may still be eligible for EU fees under the following exceptions: